 In a time when the future of our industry, both politically and financially, still remains unclear, members attending the AGM were reassured to hear that the society had already put in place measures to navigate the challenges and maximise opportunities.
 “The future of the society remains our singular priority.
 We will continue to be the conduit between town and country and food and the consumer.” explained Mr Davies.

-“Looking to secure the future of the society further, we are proud of our continuedcommitment to supporting the next generation.
+“Looking to secure the future of the society further, we are proud of our continued commitment to supporting the next generation.
 With an active Future Generations Committee, we can be sure that our young members are given an opportunity to voice ideas.
-The society is also a keen supported of Wales YFC, Agri Academy, Nuffield Scholarships, CowsOnTour and other bursaries and awards that support young people.
+The society is also a keen supporter of Wales YFC, Agri Academy, Nuffield Scholarships, CowsOnTour and other bursaries and awards that support young people.

 “Technology continues to drive change.
 The permanent EE phone mast on the showground is planned to have an upgrade to 5G, we look forward to also having a new Vodafone/O2 mast installed.
 Along with a new website and updated App, we are also looking at ways to extend e-ticketing, introduce a system of on line entries and much more.
 The world moves on, and the RWAS with it.”